VanThanBK/deltax_ros_public/README.md

 Although the current version has been structured as described above, it is possible that future versions will support a more traditional ROS-Industrial protocol, connecting to a ROS Controller node on the Robot's controller through Simple Message.

+## Note
+It is quite difficult to simulate a parallel robot like DeltaX on Ros so I converted the parallel robot to serial by splitting some links